 Getting away with murder: Islamic State and other militant groups, security forces

-Targeted for murder: Local journalists and foreign correspondents covering human rights, war, and politics
+Targeted for murder: Local journalists and international correspondents covering human rights, war, and politics

 Journalists killed with complete impunity in past decade: 5